ciorceri/logXchecker/README.md

 #### Future features:
     - Support for ADIF & Cabrillo logs with generic and rules based validator

+#### Usage
+To run the tool using source code you need Python 3.6 or Python 3.7

+    - For Windows download and install from: https://www.python.org/downloads/
+    - For Ubuntu install using:
+        $ sudo apt-get update
+        $ sudo apt-get install python3.7
+        $ sudo apt-get install python3-pip
+    - MacOS install using:
+        $ brew install python3

+Install tool requirements using command:

+    $ cd logXchecker
+    $ pip3 install -r requirements.txt

 #### Current VHF rules format (this format may be subject to change):
 ```
 [contest]